AnimosWorkshop/Sor-Vault/Classes/Base Classes/Casters/Paragon.md

 ### Intervening Beacon

-At 6th level, your understanding of magic and the power of will has lead you to being able to more easily participate in group castings and inspire others to act.
+At 6th level, your will allows you to be able to more easily participate in group castings and inspire others to act.
 According to your intervention type, you get one of the following benefits.
 In addition, you become proficient with Willpower and Resilience saving throws.

 #### Beacon of Disruption